macOSWorld: A Multilingual Interactive Benchmark for GUI Agents: Ethical and Safeguarding Statement

 macOSWorld adheres to responsible AI principles through both its design choices and implementation safeguards.
 All main benchmark tasks focus exclusively on constructive applications that enhance accessibility and productivity, deliberately avoiding scenarios that could lead to harmful outcomes.
 While our safety benchmarking subset might inadvertently provide a blueprint for adversaries due to its effectiveness, we acknowledge this presents a double-edged sword, and we call for urgent development of defense mechanisms.

 For responsible deployment, macOSWorld implements environment isolation for safeguarding.
 The benchmark operates solely within virtualized macOS environments on AWS Mac mini machines, isolating potential harmful operations from both host platforms and physical hardware.
 Our snapshot restoration process ensures all content, files, and system changes are immediately discarded after each evaluation, preventing any accumulation of sensitive information.
+To further facilitate auditability and traceability, additional techniques such as output watermarking could be employed \cite{ringid, wmadapter, simpleavg, idprotector}.